The rise and fall of Delia’s, the catalog that ruled America

 Too young for malls, too old for the internet

-But much like the mega malls of the 1990s, which met a precipitous decline, thanks to the birth of online shopping, so too did the mail-order catalogs of Delia’s.
+But much like the mega malls of the 1990s, which met a precipitous decline thanks to the birth of online shopping, so too did the mail-order catalogs of Delia’s.

 “The web became a big deal so we started having a website with imagery and stuff, then it moved into e-commerce,” says Trzaska.
 “What really changed the brand was when they tried to dabble into brick-and-mortar stores.
 I don’t think they had the infrastructure and it’s very expensive . . . a lot of resources went to that, which kind of hurt the print side as well.
 They just couldn’t translate the magic of the print to stores.”